Skip to main content

 Step 3.
 Create Hadoop Eco resource

-Hadoop Eco is a KakaoCloud service for executing distributed processing tasks using open source frameworks.
-Here's how to create a Hadoop Eco resource:
+Hadoop Eco is a KakaoCloud service for executing distributed processing tasks using an open-source framework.

 -- Set the database